Cars, Driving Licences & DVLA After a Death

 Do I get a refund on road tax?

 Yes.
-DVLA automatically refunds any full calendar months of remaining vehicle tax when the vehicle is transferred, SORNed, or scrapped.
-The refund is sent by cheque to the registered keeper's address.
+DVLA automatically refunds any full calendar months of remaining vehicle tax once it is told the vehicle has been sold, transferred, taken off the road or scrapped.
+The refund comes by cheque, sent to the name and address on the log book, so say in your letter who it should be paid to.

 What happens to a Motability car when someone dies?